 Menthyl Acetate, an ester.
 It is used in some toothpastes (others might use oil of spearmint where the dominant aromatic compound is Carvone).

-Menthone is a monoterpenoid with a minty flavour and odour and occurs in the essential oils of a number of plants such as
+Menthone is a monoterpenoid with a minty flavour and odour.
+It occurs in the essential oils of a number of plants such as Pennyroyal,

-Pelargonium geraniums, Ground-ivy (Glechoma hederaceae).
+Pelargonium geraniums and Ground-Ivy (Glechoma hederaceae).
 There are 4 possible stereoisomers of it, but just one of those is is the most abundant in nature.
 Menthone is used for flavouring and in perfume and other cosmetics.

 IsoMenthone is one of the four possible stereoisomers of Menthone and it too is found in Corn Mint.